Capriotti's: Business operations

-Capriotti's is based in Las Vegas, Nevada and has its largest concentration of shops there.
-The restaurant chain has 112 locations in 27 states including: Arizona, Arkansas, California, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, Nevada, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Washington State and Wisconsin.
+Capriotti's is now based in Las Vegas, Nevada and has its largest concentration of shops there.
+The restaurant chain has over 175 locations in 33 states including: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Texas and Utah.
 In 2014, it ranked #293 in Entrepreneur's Franchise 500.
 In 2016, Capriotti's was ranked #264 in Entrepreneur's Franchise 500.
+The chain expects to open 750 stores by 2032.

 Products

 Capriotti's specializes in cold, grilled, and vegetarian hoagies or submarine sandwiches.
 Each restaurant roasts whole turkeys for 12 hours nightly, hand pulls meats, and makes their own meatballs and coleslaw.

 In November 2009, the Bobbie, one of Capriotti's signature sandwiches, was voted "The Greatest Sandwich in America" by AOL.com.
-The sandwich is made with pulled turkey, cranberry sauce, stuffing and mayonnaise.
+The sandwich is a Thanksgiving sandwich made with pulled turkey, cranberry sauce, stuffing and mayonnaise.
 The Margolets named it after their aunt.
-In 2012, USA Today named Capriotti's one of the "10 Great Places for a Surprising Sandwich."
+In 2012, USA Today named Capriotti's one of the "10 Great Places for a Surprising Sandwich".